neondatabase/website/content/docs/introduction/billing.md

 - **Compute time**: The amount of active compute time.
 - **Project storage**: The amount of data stored in your Neon projects.

-See [Billing metrics explained](#billing-metrics-explained) for detailed information about each metric and how Neon calculates usage cost.
+See [Billing metrics explained](#billing-metrics-explained) for a detailed description of each metric and how Neon calculates costs.

 ## Neon plans